nobaux/keccak_ex/README.md

 # KeccakEx

-Small library for handling Keccak 256 in Elixir.
+Small library for handling Keccak 256/512 in pure Elixir.

 ## Usage